 This discussion applies only to Notes that are classified as indebtedness for U.S. federal income tax purposes.
 This discussion does not apply to every type of Note that may be issued under the Programme, including certain Dual Currency Interest Notes, Dual Currency Redemption Notes, certain Notes with maturities over 30 years, Step-Up Interest Notes, Step-Down Interest Notes and any other Notes that are subject to different U.S. federal income tax consequences than those described below.
-Additional or alternative U.S. federal income tax consequences of such Notes may be addressed in a prospectus supplement.
+Additional or alternative U.S. federal income tax consequences of such Notes may be addressed in a supplement, new base prospectus or drawdown prospectus, as applicable.